aurae-runtime/aurae/docs/development-environments/apple-silicon/clion-parallels.md

-# Developing on an M1
+# Developing on Apple silicon with CLion and Parallels Desktop

-This is a development environment setup guide that may be helpful for those on an Apple M1.
+This is a development environment setup guide that may be helpful for those on Apple silicon.
 There are likely improvements to be made, but the steps are purposefully overly "hand hold-y" and detailed to be useful to a wider audience.